vsoch/pull-request-action/README.md

  - the container collection metadata is pushed to a new branch on the registry repository, with namespace matching the GitHub repository, meaning that each GitHub repository always has a unique branch for its content.
  - pushing this branch that starts with the prefix (update/<namespace>) triggers the GitHub actions to open the pull request.

 If the branch is already open for PR, it updates it.
+Take a look at [this example](https://github.com/singularityhub/registry-org/pull/8) for the pull request opened when we updated the previous GitHub syntax to the new yaml syntax.
+Although this doesn't describe the workflow above, it works equivalently in terms of the triggers.